lesiah/Android-Vulnerabilities-Overview/README.md

 Warning
 --------

-* Do not install security updates like _CVE-2015-1538.apk_ from untrusted sources!
+Do not install security updates like _CVE-2015-1538.apk_ from untrusted sources!
 It's a trap!

-Security updates are rolled out by Google Play-services or as ROM directly from your provider and never comes as single .APK!
+Security updates are rolled out by Google Play-services (in background) or as ROM update directly from your provider and never comes as single .APK!

 Attacks